Madsn/py/README.md

 3.141592653589793
 ```

-Optionaly, you may provide a type:
+Optionally, you may provide a type:

 ```cl
 > (py:const 'math 'pi 'float)